Skip to content

 LG’s webOS also gets more frequent feature updates and has a broader third-party app library through the LG Content Store.
 Visit LG’s website or Vizio’s website to compare current app lineups for specific models before buying.

-LG wins this category.
-There’s no debate once you look at the specs.
-LG’s OLED models hit 0.1-0.2ms response times at 4K/120Hz, which is really imperceptible lag.
-VRR through Nvidia G-Sync and AMD FreeSync Premium keeps frames smooth during fast-paced sequences.
+LG wins gaming.
+No debate.
+LG’s OLED models hit 0.1-0.2ms response times at 4K/120Hz, with VRR through Nvidia G-Sync and AMD FreeSync Premium for smooth frame delivery.

 Vizio’s gaming performance is decent at this price range.
 The V-Series supports 4K/60Hz gaming, while the P-Series Quantum X handles 4K/120Hz with VRR.
 But input lag on Vizio’s panels (typically 9-15ms in Game Mode) is measurably higher than LG OLED’s sub-1ms figures.

 For console gaming on a PS5 or Xbox Series X, the LG C4 or G4 OLED is the standard recommendation across gaming communities.
-If you’re gaming at 1080p on older hardware, the performance gap matters far less and Vizio’s lower price makes more sense.
+Rtings.com’s testing confirms that LG OLED models consistently achieve under 1ms input lag at 4K/120Hz, versus 9-15ms for Vizio in Game Mode.
+If you’re gaming at 1080p on older hardware, the performance gap matters far less.
 Check detailed measurements on rtings.com’s input lag database for specific model comparisons.

 If you’re looking for alternatives, the TCL vs LG TVs comparison covers another strong contender at lower price points.